 certainly has.
 The DR receives more tourists than

 any other Caribbean country.

-The most remote region is the southwest, the Barahona region served by the airport at Barahona city.
+The ost remote region is the southwest, the Barahona region served by the airport at Barahona city.

 Less remote but still off the beaten path is the Samana Peninsula, famous for its whale watching and beaches.
-Samana, however, should soon be coming into it its own now that it has a fine international airport.
-But for it to boom, it will need more frequent air traffic.
+Samana, however, may come into its own with its fine international airport.
+And if there is regular air traffic.

 I have a confession to make when it comes to the DR. It may be my favorite island.
 Most of all because of the friendly people (who actually like to be photographed), its history, the varied scenery, the postcard beaches, the varied activities and tasty cuisine.

-If you're active, you can hike, white water raft, mountain bike and whale watch like nowhere else.
+If you're active, you can hike, white water raft, mountain bike and whale watch like nowhere else in the Caribbean.

 The local El Presidente beer makes everything else in the region (and especially the U.S.) taste like pale ale.

-But it's a poor country and you may be hustled in unexpected ways.
+But much of the Dominican Republic is a poor country and you may be hustled in unexpected ways.
 In the DR, the policeman is not always your friend.